Forgiveness – The Gift We Keep On Giving.

-That is never truer in the course of a marriage.
-Spending years in such close proximity to another flawed human being is hard but forgiving makes it easier.
+That is never truer in the course of marriage.
+Spending years in such proximity to another flawed human being is hard but forgiving makes it easier.

 My husband likes to sleep late.
-He hits the snooze button and doesn’t get out of bed until he absolutely has to.
+He hits the snooze button and doesn’t get out of bed until he has to.
 During the week, he knows exactly how many minutes it takes him get ready and catch the train.
-One the weekends he’s usually the last one up.
+On the weekends he’s usually the last one up.

-A few years later when we had children and I no longer worked outside my home.
+A few years later when we had children, I no longer worked outside my home.
 However, I was still was the first one up.
-Not so I could get showered and dressed… but so that I could quiet a crying child or feed an impatient toddler.
-I’d clothe all three children and pack my husband’s lunch.
-I felt like I had done a day’s worth of work all before my dear husband opened his eyes.
-I now he needed his sleep because he often worked long tedious hours – but so did I. I thought surely on the weekends it would be different.
-It wasn’t.
+Not so I could get showered and dressed but so that I could quiet a crying child or feed an impatient toddler.
+I’d clothe all three kids and pack my husband’s lunch, what felt like a day’s worth of work, all before my dear husband opened his eyes.
+I knew he needed his sleep because he worked long tedious hours – but so did I. I thought surely on the weekends he would get up early and help me.
+He didn't

 I forgave him.

 As the kids got older, they grew more independent.
 I woke up early for different reasons.
-I no longer answered cries in the middle of the night so I tried to get into the habit of an early morning devotional.
+Since I wasn't getting up in the middle of the night with the babies, I tried to get back into the habit of an early morning devotional.
 My goal became to get up before the kids so I could think, pray, and get a head start on the day.
-On days I wasn’t able get up early, a little one wake me up because they needed me.
+On days I wasn’t able to get up early, a little one woke me up because they needed me.
 They asked me to turn the TV on, get them a drink, or make them breakfast.
 They rarely woke my husband.

-I couldn’t’ understand why my husband didn’t want to get up with me have and a glass of orange juice together or lend a hand with the kids.
-After all, that’s what people on TV did.
+I couldn’t understand why my husband didn’t want to get up with me have and a glass of orange juice together or lend a hand with the kids.
+After all, that’s what I heard other couples did.

-I got grumpy.
-I judged him as lazy. even though he was hands-on with the kids, took care of our home, and provided for us.
+I became grumpy.
+I judged him as lazy, even though he was hands-on with the kids, took care of our home, and provided for us.

 I had to forgive my husband again.

-Each morning my husband didn’t get up I experienced rejection.
-I had an expectation that if he loved me he would get up with me.
-I became aware of my issues that floated to the surface.
-I realized that him sleeping in had nothing to do with his love for me.
+Each morning my husband didn’t get up I felt rejected.
+I thought that if he loved me, he would get up with me.
+When I took the time to understand the root of my frustration, I realized that him sleeping in had nothing to do with his love for me.
 I forgave him for just being him and released him from meeting a need only God could fill

 I asked God to forgive me.

-The other morning when I went into our bedroom I expected him to be up.
+A few days later, I went into our bedroom.
+I expected him to be up.
 He wasn’t.
 He had a train to catch; our daughter had to be at school early today.
-As I turned on the light I felt that familiar twinge of injustice.
+As I turned on the light, I felt that familiar twinge of injustice.
 I am still the first one getting up.
 I said nothing.

 The Holy Spirit told me “Forgive”… Again?